 There is room for larger filters under your sink, meaning you can install something that will filter the widest variety of contaminants.
 The cost increases accordingly and you'll need to hire a professional to install it, unless you have solid plumbing skills.

 The main reason for going with a whole house filter is because you want to filter not just the water you use in the kitchen, but the water you bathe in, brush your teeth in and, possibly, the water you wash your clothes in.
 Including installation, these systems are often in the four-digit range, but give peace of mind for homeowners that have serious health concerns about their water or live in places where the water has a foul taste or odor or is extremely hard.

 High end or highly specialized filtration systems tend to take up a lot of space, making a basement, crawl space, or utility room the only logical place to install one.
 Some need specialized maintenance, like the addition of salts, which can be messy and is only suitable for a utilitarian space.
 Others actually discharge a significant amount of water, so they need to be located in proximity to a sewer/drain line.

 - Pelican Water Systems makes a 4-stage high-flow under house filtration system with a limited lifetime warranty for under $900, available through the company website.

-- Kalyx.com sells a whole house reverse osmosis filter by HydroLogic for under $400, which includes a one year warranty.
+- US Water Systems sells whole house reverse osmosis filters starting around $7,600, which includes a three-year, comprehensive warranty.

 Not all filters are created equal in terms of what they remove.
 The following list is organized from the least expensive options to the most expensive.
 Keep in mind that higher quality filtration systems may incorporate several technologies depending on the specific contaminants found in the water.